Torvec/challenge_3_JS_Password_Generator/README.md

 ## Features

-- JavaScript Password Generator
+- JavaScript Random Password Generator
-- Generate a password from 8 to 128 characters long using any characters of your choice (ABC, abc, 123, !@#, etc.)

 ## How to Contribute